heyitsguay/heyitsguay.github.io/_posts/2019/Image Extrapolation Part 1 WIP/2019-07-31-Image-Extrapolation-Part-1-Inpainting.markdown

   </a>
 </p>

 Nevertheless it's an important milestone from a coding standpoint - I now have tools to turn any inpainting algorithm into an extrapolation algorithm and produce more figures like the ones above.
-Read on for more details:
+Read on for more details.

+The image, utility functions, and jupyter notebook used to produce the figures in this post are available [here](https://heyitsguay.github.io/data/image-extrapolation-part1.zip).